philbowles/PangolinMQTT/docs/bugs.md

 Is a failure by the author of AsyncMqttClient to understand that LwIP is *asynchronous* and will send data when *it* decides to - which is *not* necessarily the same time as when it is called by the library.
 This means that any data passed to it must stay in existence until LwIP tells the library it is safe to release it.

-AsyncMqttClient *always* release it immediately after the call to send, meaning that it *always* passes an invalid data pointer to LwIP unless the data is static.
+AsyncMqttClient *always* releases it immediately after the call to send, meaning that it *always* passes an invalid data pointer to LwIP unless the data is static.
 Yes, *every time*.
-The only reason it works *at all* is that - by chance - the orignal data is still in the same place when LwIP decides to send it.
-When it is *not* then AsyncMqttClient will fail, it's that simple.
+The only reason it works *at all* is that - by chance - the orignal data is often still in the same place and has not *yet* been overwritten/resued when LwIP decides to send it.
+When it has *changed* then AsyncMqttClient will fail, it's that simple.
 Of course this depends on so many different factors that it appears "random".
-This is the cause of the spontaneous DCX/CNX bug.
+This is the cause of the frequent spontaneous DCX/CNX bug.

 ### Major Flaw #2 "MF2" (Poor TCP buffer management)